-- 1. All persons desiring financial aid must submit the Free Application For Federal Student Aid (FAFSA).
-This application is available online at www.fafsa.ed.gov after January 1 for the school year beginning in the fall of that year.
+- All persons desiring financial aid must submit the Free Application For Federal Student Aid (FAFSA).
+This application is available online at www.fafsa.ed.gov after October 1 for the school year beginning in the fall of that year.
 Applicants and students should submit the FAFSA no later than February 1 for priority financial aid consideration.
 Mid-Atlantic Christian University's school code for use on the FAFSA is 014101.
 Paper forms are available from the Financial Aid Office upon request.
-Submit the paper FAFSA directly to the University's Financial Aid Office for immediate processing.
-(Because of upcoming changes the 2017-2018 FAFSA will be available in October 2016.) - 2.
+Submit the paper FAFSA directly to the University's Financial Aid Office for immediate processing. - 2.
 All students applying for admission to MACU will be asked to submit a short essay (one paragraph to one page in length) as a part of the admission application explaining their career and personal goals and how an education at MACU would help them meet those goals.
 This essay will be used by the scholarship committee as the MACU scholarship application.
 This essay must be submitted by February 1 for the fall semester and by November 1 for the spring semester for priority financial aid consideration.
 Students applying for Presidential 252, Luke 252, and Christian Character Leadership scholarships have separate applications which may be found on the university website. - 3.
 In some cases, the Financial Aid Office is required by the federal government to verify information the student supplied on the student's FAFSA.
-If this is necessary, the Financial Aid Office will contact the student by the email address listed on the FAFSA to obtain the documents needed to complete the financial aid file.
+If this is necessary, the Financial Aid Office will contact the student by the email address listed on the FAFSA to obtain the documents needed to complete the financial aid file. - 4.
+Once all items have been received, the University's Financial Aid Office will design a financial aid package that best suits the student's needs.
+The personal financial aid package will be emailed to the student in the form of an award letter/package.
+To indicate acceptance of the award, the student must sign the award letter and return it to the Mid-Atlantic Christian University Financial Aid Office.
+A hard copy of the financial aid package is available upon request.